3Scan/3scan-skeleton/README.txt

 *skimage
 *matplotlib

-Input must be a binary array with z in it's first dimension
+Input must be a binary array with z in its first dimension

-Thinning is cythonized for fast execution and pyximport is used to automatically build and use cythoized function (reference - http://docs.cython.org/src/reference/compilation.html)
+Thinning is cythonized for fast execution and pyximport is used to automatically build and use cythonized function (reference - http://docs.cython.org/src/reference/compilation.html)

 This repository contains programs needed to obtain a 3D skeleton using python 3 and quantify the